slatedb/slatedb/docs/0001-manifest.md

 Then `manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest` is the current manifest.

 _NOTE: `manifest/current` only exists if the object store supports CAS.
-If the object store does not support CAS, the manifest is stored in a transactional store._
+If the object store does not support CAS, the manifest pointer is stored in a transactional store._

 #### `manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest`